 We found that Jones had a long-established pre-existing relationship with Grant Thornton, of whom David Ingram and Richard Hicken later became trustee’s of Mr Young’s alleged bankruptcy estate.

-On the 9th of April 2010, Scot Young was adjudged bankrupt, his billions just “vanish” following the alleged collapse of “project Moscow”, the Russian business deal which we established never actually happened.
-The British establishment do have a habit of blaming the Russians, but the biggest corruption problem is firmly in house.
+On the 9th of April 2010, Scot Young was adjudged bankrupt, his billions just “vanish” following the alleged collapse of “project Moscow”, the Russian business deal we established that Scot never lost any money in.

-Long after Mr Young’s billions disappeared in the hands of Jones and Grant Thornton, Stephen David Jones was later jailed in August 2019 when £9.6 million transferred to his firm by US based firm, Discovery Land for purchase of Taymouth Castle to Jirehouse , the brand name for Jones’s array of dodgy offshoots including a law firm, also “went missing”.
+Long after the Young’s billions disappeared in the hands of Jones and Grant Thornton, Jones was jailed in August 2019 when £9.6 million transferred to his firm by US based firm, Discovery Land for purchase of Taymouth Castle to Jirehouse , the brand name for Jones’s array of dodgy offshoots including a law firm, also “went missing”.